 With incredible speeds and low latency, 5G has good potential as a replacement for home wireless networks.
 That’s particularly true in rural areas, where fast wired internet is tough to come by and the only other alternative is satellite internet.
 While the capability is certainly there, 5G home internet is taking a while to roll out in real numbers.

 Verizon 5G home internet

-Verizon offers 5G home internet, but availability is incredibly limited because it relies solely on mmWave coverage.
-The direction your home faces, what windows you have available, and even what foliage is outside your window can affect speeds.
-When you do have a signal, though, Verizon quotes “typical” speeds of 300 mbps.
-The problem is, chances are anyone who has Verizon mmWave coverage is probably in a dense urban area that also has good wired internet.
+Verizon offers 5G home internet for $25 per month, but availability is limited because it relies solely on mmWave coverage.
+The direction your home faces, what windows you have available, and even the foliage outside your window can affect speeds.
+When you do get a signal, though, Verizon quotes typical speeds of 300Mbps.
+The problem is that anyone who gets Verizon mmWave coverage is probably in a dense urban area that also has good wired internet.

 AT&T 5G home internet

 AT&T doesn’t yet offer 5G home internet to consumers, but has traditionally offered 4G home internet in the past, so it’s expected to do the same for 5G eventually.
 In September 2020 it launched its first consumer-focused 5G mobile hotspot, which moves a step in that direction.

 T-Mobile launched in-home 5G internet service in 2021 to augment its nationwide service. for $50 per month (with autopay) you get unlimited internet with speeds up to 100Mbps.
 Because this is based on its Sub-6 network, and can fall back to 4G LTE, we expect real-world speeds are more like 50Mbps.
 That isn’t giving good cable- or fiber-based internet a run for its money, but it could be a good choice for people in rural areas that don’t have good wired internet options.
 Since its introduction, T-Mobile is now celebrating one million home internet customers.